anbrjohn/hate-crime-data/README.md

 # hate-crime-data
-Analysis of FBI data on hate crime in America
+Analysis of FBI data on hate crime in America.
+See [Medium article](https://nlp-andrew.medium.com/analyzing-data-on-hate-crimes-in-america-from-1991-to-2019-4c82a4aa0b48) for full writeup.

 * datasets/hate_crime.csv